KimgionDev/Graph-Drawing-Project.io/README.md

 # 🚀 Graph Drawing Project

-This project is developed as a group assignment for the **LTĐT course**.
+This project is developed as a group assignment for the **Graph Theory course**.
 It focuses on **visualizing and interacting with graphs** using modern web technologies.

 ## 🌟 Features